-All natural or organic personal products can sometimes be a little pricey.
+All-natural or organic personal products can sometimes be a little pricey.
 I have been making a few of my own cleaning and personal products to help with the budget.
 I also decided it saves money as well as the plastic containers that I am tossing after they are empty.
-I do recycle them but that is a whole topic in itself as to how our system is broke.
-This time, I made a homemade body butter cream.
+I do recycle them but that is a whole topic in itself as to how our system is broken.
+This time, I made a homemade body buttercream.
 I made this with a few simple ingredients and my favorite essential oils, and I love how it makes my skin feel after I use it.

 This post contains some affiliate links.
 Click here for my full disclosure policy.

 Coconut Oil: coconut oil is rich in many proteins.
 These proteins keep skin healthy and rejuvenated, both internally and externally.

 Raw Shea Butter: Organic, unrefined shea butter is naturally rich in vitamins A and E, cinnamates, and fatty acids.
 These bio-actives are responsible for the many skin care benefits: moisturizing, anti-inflammatory, and restore elasticity.

 Melaleuca Essential Oil: Renowned for its rejuvenating and cleansing effect on the skin.

 Peppermint Essential Oil: Promotes healthy respiratory and clear breathing.
 Smells great when used for topical creams.

 Not all essential oils are created equal.
 Please do your research before using most brands.
 You can read here why I chose doTerra essential oils for my family.